-We currently use a number of very well connected datacentres in America, Europe, Asia and Oceania.
+We currently use a number of very well connected data centres in America, Europe, Asia and Oceania.
 These exclusive POPs are usually used by transit providers and hence provide the very best latency using the smallest number of POPs.
-We essentially pay the premium to place hardware directly in 'carrier hotels' and neutral datacentres that all traffic from a region will traverse through.
-A key example is our London CDN node.
-We're working on additional deployments for CDN nodes throughout this year to extend the benefits of the CDN further.
+We essentially pay the premium to place hardware directly in 'carrier hotels' and neutral data centres that all traffic from a region will traverse through.

 You'll want to ensure your site has Edge Caching enabled.
 Learn more about Edge Cache here.

 Making sure your site is actually hitting the cache too is important to ensure it's getting the full benefit of the CDN.
 Learn more about why you might get a cache MISS here.